Introduction to Training

 The Paediatric Critical Care Society (PCCS) run several Masterclass training days targeted at PICM trainees, as well as providing support, education and research opportunities aimed at the entire Paediatric Critical Care community.

 Training and Accreditation Process

-There is a route into PICM training from either Paediatric, Anaesthetic or ICM training backgrounds.
-Other training routes may be considered on an individual basis (e.g. PEM).
-PICM training consists of two years of sub-speciality training (NTN Grid) based in one or more UK PICUs.
-In addition to these two years, Paediatricians must gain 6 months anaesthetic experience and Anaesthetists must gain 6 months paediatric or neonatal experience.
+The most common routes into PICM training are from Paediatric, Anaesthetic or Intensive Care Medicine (ICM) training backgrounds.
+Other training routes may be considered on an individual basis (e.g. Paediatric Emergency Medicine).
+PICM training consists of two years of sub-speciality training (NTN Grid) based in one or more UK Paediatric Intensive Care Units (PICUs).
+In addition to these two years, paediatricians must gain 6 months anaesthetic experience and non-paediatric trainees must gain 6 months paediatric or neonatal experience.